robmanuel/tangled-tiles/README.md

 This is AIs idea of a good game.
 A game where you can only click letters, lay them out on their side and score negative points for it.

-The only winning move is not to play.
+The only winning move is not to play --> https://htmlpreview.github.io/?https://github.com/robmanuel/tangled-tiles/blob/master/index.html

-If you'd like to experience this wonder: https://htmlpreview.github.io/?https://github.com/robmanuel/tangled-tiles/blob/master/index.html